Keviro/community-server-docs/Writerside/topics/rules/rules.md

    alter the communication between server and client.**
    Please note that other modifications and/or hacked clients are strictly prohibited.
 Furthermore, any form of automation of player activities is forbidden, regardless of whether it is achieved through Minecraft modifications, external software, exploits, hardware, or other means.
+   This also includes binding your mouse buttons to another key because it can't be distinguished from an actual auto clicker.
    Modifications designed to bypass or trick anti-cheat measures are also not permitted.

    Simply joining the server with an unauthorized modification is already considered a violation and may result in a